apache/accumulo-website/_docs-2-0/getting-started/design.md

 pairs.
 The file is written to HDFS by Tablet Servers during a minor compaction.
 RFiles are organized using the Index Sequential Access Method (ISAM).
 RFiles consist of data (key/value) block, index blocks (which are used to find data block), and meta blocks (which contain metadata for bloom filters and summary statistics).
-Data in an RFile is seperated by locality group.
+Data in an RFile is separated by locality group.
 The diagram below shows the logical view and HDFS file view of an RFile.

 ![rfile diagram]({{ site.url }}/images/docs/rfile_diagram.png)